The only access to significant resources on the HPC machines is through the batch process.

 Choose a cluster

-Before you start preparing a job script you should decide which cluster you want your job to run on Ruby, Owens or Pitzer.
+Before you start preparing a job script you should decide which cluster you want your job to run on, Owens or Pitzer.
 This decision will probably be based on the resources available on each system.
 Remember which cluster you’re using because the batch systems are independent.

 Prepare a job script